axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 ### Starting price

 The starting price of an auctioned domain is calculated in RON.
-Internally, it's $5 for 5-character, $100 for 4-character, and $300 for 3-character names.
-RNS, however, converts the USD value to RON using the RON moving average price for the last 7 days, by the time auction starts.
+Internally, it's \$5 for 5-character names and above, \$100 for 4-character names, and \$300 for 3-character names.
+Externally, RNS converts the USD value to RON using the RON [moving average](https://en.wikipedia.org/wiki/Moving_average) price for the last 7 days, by the time auction starts.

 ## Before you start